IL-36 Reporter HEK 293 Cells

 Quality Control:

-- The expression of human IL-36R has been confirmed by RT-qPCR.
+- The expression of human IL-36R is assessed by RT-qPCR.

 - 3-7 x 106 HEK-Blue™ IL-36 cells in a cryovial or shipping flask